 It's possible that one eye can have dry age related macular degeneration and the other eye the wet form.

 Some links in the following sections are eBay or Amazon affiliate links, which means that if you purchase a product through them I receive a small commission.
 There is no extra cost to you.
 Find more details on this page.

 "I can't tell you how supportive and reassuring your site has been since they first told me about this a few months ago.
 Despite having lived a full and wonderful life, the loss of my ability to see the faces of those around me has been the extremely weighing on me.
 Your site has helped in so many ways to hold off the fear and to help me understand how it will progress and what to do.

 Thank you.
 P"

-For the majority of people age related macular degeneration (AMD) progresses slowly and affects only your central vision.
+For the majority of people age related macular degeneration (AMD) progresses slowly and affects only one's central vision.
 It is not blindness.
 It is considered low vision.
 Low vision is visual impairment that cannot be corrected by:

 However, a person still has some usable peripheral or side vision that with training, low vision aids and magnifiers can continue to do many of the activities they enjoyed before.

 The most important factor for your macular degeneration prognosis will be if you have dry macular degeneration or if you have wet macular degeneration.
 Dr. Michael A. Samuel, ophthalmologist and author of Macular Degeneration: A Complete Guide for Patients and Their Families writes,"There's usually no way to know, once symptoms appear, how fast the disease will progress.
 You can go for years with a mild case of dry AMD, only to wake up one morning with drastic changes that indicate the onset of wet AMD."

 Macular degeneration is a chronic eye disease that typically affects older adults and results in a loss of vision in the central field of vision.
 This condition affects the macula, which is a small area in the center of the retina responsible for sharp, central vision.